 Evidence that a cognitive process producing a doxastic state S as output is flawed has defeating force with respect to S.

 Coarse-grained states such as believing a proposition p or suspending judgment in p count as doxastic states, but so do more fine-grained states such as assigning a credence of 0.8 to p.
 So, for instance, my 0.8 confidence in rain tomorrow may no longer be justified or rational if I acquire evidence that I have misevaluated the meteorological data.
 Higher-order defeat yields a simple recipe for generating a defeater for just about any belief: just imagine sufficiently strong evidence that the cognitive process producing that belief is flawed.
-I will simply take on board the that in cases of the sort described above the subject does, indeed, acquire evidence that some of her cognitive processes are flawed.
+I will simply take on board the view that in cases of the sort described above the subject does, indeed, acquire evidence that some of her cognitive processes are flawed.
+The question will be whether such evidence has defeating force with respect to the states that are outputs of those processes.

 What has been said suggests an account of how higher-order defeat differs from more ordinary or traditional kinds of defeat.
-I believe p, but my belief is defeated by subsequently acquired evidence for not-pthat my original belief in p was flawed in a way that prevented it from ever being justified.
+Consider a case in which I come to believe some proposition p, but my belief is defeated by subsequently acquired evidence for not-p.
+Such rebutting evidence need not be evidence that my original belief in p was flawed in a way that prevented it from ever being justified.
 Indeed, can’t I recognise that my original belief was perfectly justified given the evidence I had?
 The same applies to standard examples of undercutting defeat.
 Assume that I am told that what I believe based on perception to be a red object is in fact being illuminated by red trick lighting.
 Such evidence doesn’t seem to cast any doubt on the epistemic rationality of my originally believing the object to be red based on my perceptual experience as of a red object.
 By contrast, defeat by higher-order evidence has a retrospective aspect, providing a subject with evidence that her belief was never rational, reasonable, or justified to start out with.
 It’s not just that now, once I get evidence that I may be suffering from hypoxia, I am no longer justified in believing what I did.
 I acquire evidence that I was never justified to start out with.
 I will assume that whether or not it suffices to distinguish ordinary from higher-order defeaters, higher-order defeat has the kind of retrospective aspect described.

 Now, someone might grant that there is a difference between higher-order defeaters and more ordinary kinds of defeaters, but wonder whether there is really anything that puzzling about defeat by higher-order evidence.
 Consider the following line of thought: